 - These fixtures also reduce energy use by 40%.
 Energy is related to water use in several ways: (1) Energy is used to heat hot water, if less water is used, less natural gas or electricity is burned to heat the water, (2) energy is also used to pump water to your faucet and used to pump wastewater (water that goes down the drain) to wastewater treatment plants where more energy is used to treat the water before it is discharged to the environment, if less water is used, less energy is used to pump and treat wastewater.

 - By reducing the demand for hot water by using low flow shower heads and faucets an average household can cut the emission of 376 pounds and 83 pounds of climate-changing carbon dioxide each year respectively.
 Not to mention the savings from treating less wastewater!
 [Source: Flex Your Power]

 Dual Flush Toilets

-Dual flush toilets have been installed in Stratton House, Slade Hall, Miller Hall and Kresge Hall.
+Dual flush toilets have been installed in Stratton House, Slade Hall, Miller Hall, Kresge Hall and Boylston Halls.

 - Dual Flush Toilets allow the user to choose a small flush and larger flush to accommodate liquid and solid wastes respectively.

 - The small flush uses 0.9 gallons per flush (GPF) while the large flush uses 1.6 GPF.